tsnewnami/git-agent/README.md

 Which evaluation methods worked best for your task?

-- Running commands against the artifacts output from the agent, this is objective verifability.
+- Running unix commands against the artifacts output from the agent, this is objective verifability.
+E.g. `ls -a` to verify existance of `.git` file.

 What's the smallest model that worked decently well?